 ABC licensees are not required to register with the District to reopen their existing indoor space.

 Establishments must continue to register with the District to add new or expanded outdoor dining on public and private space.
-Approved new and expanded seating may be used through October 25, 2020.

 - Select on-premises retailer licensees (Convention Center food and alcohol retailers, hotels, multipurpose facilities, nightclubs, private clubs, restaurants, and taverns); common carriers, and manufacturers with an on-site sales and consumption permit; caterers; and temporary license holders.